zarbafian/gbps/README.md

 # Introduction
 In large distributed systems that use gossip protocols for communication, peers should be selected at random in the network.
 In theory, this requires a knowledge of all the participating nodes.
-[Gossip-based Peer Sampling](https://infoscience.epfl.ch/record/109297/files/all.pdf) [[1]] is an algorithm that solves the random peer selection problem.
+[Gossip-based Peer Sampling](https://infoscience.epfl.ch/record/109297/files/all.pdf) [[1]] is an algorithm by Jelasity et al that solves the random peer selection problem.

 This crate is a Rust implementation of the algorithm proposed by Jelasity et al [[1]].
 It enables the creation of an overlay network for use in gossip protocols.